 4. What do you leave for Santa on Christmas Eve?

-5. What food is often given at Christmas, comes in a tin can, has fruit and nuts in it, has a long shelf life, but many people do not like it?
+5. What food is often given at Christmas, comes in a tin can, has fruit and nuts, has a long shelf life, but many people do not like it?

 6. In the song “The Little Drummer Boy,” what gift did the little boy give to the newborn Christ?

-7. What small toy has magical powers, goes on a new adventure every night, and reports on the behavior of kids to Santa?
+7. What small toy has magical powers, goes on a new adventure every night, and reports kids’ behavior to Santa?

 8. What two words almost always appear on Christmas gift tags?